Meet Susie Rokosch, LCSW

 susie-headshot-laughing-outside

 Everyone’s personal story and healing journey is going to look and feel a little bit different.
-I believe in treating everyone with respect, compassion, and empathy.
+I believe in treating everyone with kindness, respect, and empathy.
 We will work together to tailor our sessions to meet your unique and specific circumstances and goals.

 Types of Therapy